 It is interesting to examine closely how Apple could have handled the Project Priority Matrix of its flagship new Smartphone the iPhone X. Let’s take each project criterion one by one and try to establish the Project’s Priority Matrix.

 However remains the iPhone around which a mega event is organized and announced well before it takes place.
-Many customers are waiting for the new iPhone, Apple creates a buzz around the product and many speculations on what new features it will bring are already on the various blogs and rumours start spreading fast.
+Many customers are waiting for the new iPhone, Apple creates a buzz around the product and many speculations on what new features it will bring are already on the various blogs and rumors start spreading fast.
 So it is imperative that the company sticks to its announced deadline, especially that customers will start placing their orders shortly after, manufacturers will start receiving their respective part orders, and the complex chain will be on the move.
 Therefore, time is a constraint.

-Cost wise, we have seen how the new iPhone X is being sold at unprecedented price levels.
+We have seen how the new iPhone X is being sold at unprecedented price levels.
 Obviously, the cost of the smartphone set could exceed what has been predefined at the project’s launch.
 This is especially true given the marketing policy of Apple to sell its new iPhone at a premium thus targeting customers with higher purchasing power.
 Apple places itself at the top of innovation technology leaders and underlines this position with new smartphone features that customers are willing to pay for.
 Therefore, if cost is exceeded is will be accepted.

-Finally, performance (scope) wise, the iPhone has long had a reputation of bringing new technologies into the market, cameras, applications, Siri, iOs functionalities and parallel tasking.
+The iPhone has long had a reputation of bringing new technologies into the market, cameras, applications, Siri, iOs functionalities and parallel tasking.
 Therefore, it is needed to keep its leasing marketing position to be ready to enhance the existing features.
 The established market’s levels of smartphone incorporated features are constantly on the rise, and customer expectations are continuously getting higher, therefore performance has to be enhanced.
 Look at how this translates in the following Project Priority Matrix.

-Faculty- Project Management
+Faculty – Project Management